keeganveazey/district_problem_solution_capability/README.md

 For an overview of this capability, please see the informational overview powerpoint [@ School Board Meeting Transcript Problem Solution.pdf ](https://github.com/keeganveazey/district_problem_solution_capability/blob/12cb99e68f885d96ed5ab478171d16e574cfc6ff/School%20Board%20Meeting%20Transcript%20Problem%20Solution.pdf)

 This project requires Python3.12.
 Use requirements.txt to create a venv to run notebooks in.
 Note: most if not all notebooks originally written as Python scripts.
 They can be converted back to scripts by copying and pasting all cells into .py file if desired.
+Notebook was sued to visual and process digestability.

 ## **File Documentation**